 - Completion of 30 semester hours or more, depending on program - Achieve an overall GPA of at least 3.0 - Completion of at least a majority of courses from the university.
-Refer to the Transfer Credit Policy for specifics. - Completion of course requirements and examinations specific to the degree sought - Completion of an application for graduation, submitted to the office of the registrar, before the deadline - Requirements for a degree requiring less than 40 hours must be completed within six years of initial enrollment in the program.
+Refer to the Transfer Credit Policy for specifics. - Completion of course requirements and examinations specific to the degree sought - Completion of an application for graduation, submitted to the office of the registrar, by the deadline - Requirements for a degree requiring less than 40 hours must be completed within six years of initial enrollment in the program.
 Degrees requiring 40-60 hours have an eight year time limit.
-Degrees requiring more than 60 hours have a ten year time limit.
 Exceptions to time limits must be approved by the academic dean. - Applicable requirements are those established by the catalog in effect at the time students enter the program, or those of any subsequent catalog edition, provided that degree requirements are completed within the time limit.